 But, the biggest reason why Max Lord is so high on this list?
 Well, because he’s the reason why Jaime Reyes became Blue Beetle in the first place.
 You see, Max Lord actually killed Jaime’s predecessor, Ted Kord, the second Blue Beetle.
 I’d love to see Pedro return in this movie, but somehow I doubt that’ll happen.

 Last but not least, this guy might be the best fit for the Blue Beetle movie and for the future of the DCEU in general.
-Don’t be fooled by his silly looks and clock-based weapons like pointy clock handles, etc. David Clinton might have started as a petty criminal, but he later became one of the most powerful humans ever.
+Don’t be fooled by his silly looks and clock-based weapons like pointy clock handles.
+David Clinton might have started as a petty criminal but later became one of the most powerful humans ever.

 Essentially, Clinton was caught in a robbery, and he attributed it to his lack of timing.
 He became obsessed with the concept of time and started studying it to a tee, developing innate time-based skills.
-Later, he even managed to develop countless gadgets that manipulate time (slow it down, trap enemies in hourglasses, etc.), but none were more epic than real-life time machines.
+Later, he even developed countless gadgets that manipulate time (slow it down, trap enemies in hourglasses, etc.), but none were more epic than real-life time machines.

 And that wasn’t even the end of it.
-Clinton eventually sold his soul to an all-powerful being that granted him the ability not just to move through time freely but to manipulate its flow entirely to his will.
-Seeing that the DCEU is essentially getting blown out, again, Chronos could be an easy explanation of how it happened – or at least a part of the explanation.
+Clinton eventually sold his soul to an all-powerful being that granted him the ability to move through time freely and manipulate its flow entirely to his will.
+Seeing that the DCEU is essentially getting blown out, Chronos could be an easy explanation of how it happened – or at least a part of the explanation.